Spacetime-Efficient and Hardware-Compatible Complex Quantum Logic Units in qLDPC Codes: Background

 RASCqL takes the natural next step in the evolution of quantum architectures by viewing qLDPC codes as specialized accelerators for complex instructions, and shows that overall space-time reduction is attainable, even with realistic error rates for practical algorithms.
 We pay the cost in terms of flexibility and increased design complexity, which we argue is a worthwhile trade-off for existing quantum workloads that require few key subroutines.
-Unlike memory hierachy proposals, RASCqL implements all logical operations in-block in a reaction-time limited framework, avoiding costly inter-code communication, while retaining footprint advantage.
+Unlike memory hierarchy proposals, RASCqL implements all logical operations in-block in a reaction-time limited framework, avoiding costly inter-code communication, while retaining footprint advantage.
 RASCqL targets a practical class of algorithms such as factoring and chemistry simulations, and unlike codes designed to be efficient for generic inputs such as $SHYPS$, RASCqL remains LDPC, with a circuit-level threshold of around $0.78\%$.
-RASCqL is also hardware-compatible, with structures that match RNAA capabilities.
-Compared to other hardware efficient approaches, while RASCqL's ISA is not necessarily more expressive, they are co-designed to contain complex instructions that are efficient for applications, accompanied with reaction-time limited compilations of specific key subroutines that are sufficient for the majority of factoring and chemistry simulations.
+RASCqL also features instructions that can be implemented as virtual qubit relabeling.
+The use of virtual logical operations for logical computation is proposed independently in a concurrent work that studies phantom codes--codes that can implement all logical entangling gates as virtual qubit relabeling \cite{koh2026entanglinglogicalqubitsphysical}.
+Although the code constructions proposed here can be used to turn a qLDPC code into a phantom code, doing so may incur exponential overhead and cannot guarantee LDPC properties in general.
+Instead, RASCqL enables a small but sufficient set of entangling gates while optimizing for footprint and logical performance.
+Finally, RASCqL is hardware-compatible, with structures that match RNAA capabilities.
+Compared to other hardware efficient approaches, while RASCqL's ISA is not necessarily more expressive, they are co-designed to contain complex instructions that are efficient for applications, accompanied with targeted compilations of key subroutines that are sufficient for the majority of factoring and chemistry simulations.